 SolarWinds recommends using up to 2,100 request types for deployments connected to a Microsoft SQL Server database.
 If you exceed this amount, you will experience system performance issues and unexpected results with the dashboard widgets.
 Due to the maximum capacity specifications for SQL Server, the database software can only support up to 2,100 parameters for each user-defined function and stored procedure.

 For deployments connected to a PostgreSQL or MySQL database, SolarWinds recommends using up to 3,000 request types.
-If you exceeding this amount, you will experience similar results.
+If you exceed this amount, you will experience similar results.

 Plan your tech groups

 Tech groups are optional.
 If you are providing technical support in small organization with just a few techs, you probably don't need to define tech groups.
 Without tech groups, each ticket is assigned to the lead tech for the ticket's request type.

 If you are providing technical support for a large organization, corporation, or university, you can use tech groups to automatically route tickets to techs with the required skill set.
 Web Help Desk can assign tickets to group members using a load-balancing or round-robin algorithm, or you can route all tickets to the group manager or lead tech for manual assignment.

 To address the immediate needs of mission-critical personnel (such as college or university faculty and staff), consider setting up a unique phone number or extension for these personnel.
 This helps you guarantee that these individuals receive immediate assistance rather than wait for their tickets to be channeled through the ticket assignment logic to the appropriate tech group.

 After you plan your requests types and tech groups, create a list of request types you plan to use and map them to the tech groups who can support them.

 The following table provides an example of groups mapped to request types.